Funding for Salmon Habitat

 ReGreen the Green Grants

-This fund supports projects that enhance riparian shade to improve conditions for salmon and meet water quality standards that support aquatic life.
+This program supports projects that enhance riparian shade to improve conditions for salmon and meet water quality standards that support aquatic life.
 There is a need to restore trees and native vegetation on all land use types, urban and rural, along the entire length of the Green River and its tributaries.
 Riparian revegetation projects improve water quality, salmon habitat, and contribute to the urban tree canopy.
 WRIA 9’s 2016 Re-Green the Green: Riparian Revegetation Strategy for the Green/Duwamish and Central Puget Sound Watershed provides important background, scientific basis, and priorities for revegetation projects, including the banks of the rivers and streams mapped as high shade priority based on their solar sun angle or aspect.

 Monitoring and Research Grants

-• Enhanced Effectiveness Monitoring: Enhanced monitoring is focused on understanding how Chinook are using restoration projects.
+- Enhanced Effectiveness Monitoring: Enhanced monitoring is focused on understanding how Chinook are using restoration projects.
 Unlike routine project monitoring, which asks whether a certain type of habitat was created and sustained, enhanced monitoring is meant to determine how fish use the habitat, and which restoration and enhancement/improvement techniques work best.

-• Ongoing Research and Data Gaps: In 2004 the WRIA 9 Technical Committee created the WRIA 9 Chinook Salmon Research Framework to "provide guidance about which research efforts should be implemented in the Green/Duwamish and Central Puget Sound Watershed to inform recovery planning".
+- Ongoing Research and Data Gaps: In 2004 the WRIA 9 Technical Committee created the WRIA 9 Chinook Salmon Research Framework to "provide guidance about which research efforts should be implemented in the Green/Duwamish and Central Puget Sound Watershed to inform recovery planning".
 Existing information was used to create a conceptual model of how Chinook salmon use the watershed to help organize and prioritize data and knowledge gaps for future research.
 You can find more detailed information in the RFP below.

 How to Apply

-Grant Applicant Workshops
+Grant Applicant Webinars

 Cooperative Watershed Management (CWM) Grant Program

 In 2012 the King County Flood Control District (FCD) agreed to provide funding to support watershed salmon recovery projects and activities in King County watersheds through a Cooperative Watershed Management (CWM) Grant Program.
-The WRIA 9 Forum makes recommendations about how to use the approximate $3.9 million in CWM funds annually to support habitat protection and restoration projects, stewardship projects and programs, and essential technical assessments.
+The WRIA 9 Forum makes recommendations about how to use the approximate $4.2 million in CWM funds annually to support habitat protection and restoration projects, stewardship projects and programs, and essential technical assessments.

 To learn more about funding through the WRIA 9 Forum, contact Suzanna Smith, Habitat Projects Coordinator, 206-477-4641.